gilflorida2023/window_sieve/README.md

 2. Read each prime (p) from primes.bin
 3. Mark composites: For each prime p
    - Start from p.nextval
-   - Mark all its multiples as composite within current window
+   - Mark all its multiples p+p as composite within current window
    - Update p.nextval for next window
 4. Discover new primes in current window
    - For each unmarked number n